swcarpentry/r-novice-gapminder/index.md

 > ## Prerequisites {.prereq}
 >
-> A short paragraph describing what learners need to know
+> Have attended the Shell and Git sessions.
-> before tackling this lesson.
+>

 ## Topics